BORDERLINE PERSONALITY CLIENT

 or being handed over to someone else to raise or care for us after

-birth, magnifies infancy core abandonment trauma and solidifies
+we're born, magnifies infancy core abandonment trauma and solidifies

 one's sense of shame; "I'm not lovable or good enough for